The Ultimate In Birding Tours

 SOUTHWEST CHINA BIRDING TOUR: DETAILED ITINERARY

-Southwest China: Day 1 Our Southwest China birding tour starts this evening at Sanya on Hainan Island, situated off the southern coast of China.
-Airport to hotel transfers will be provided.
+Our Southwest China birding tour starts this morning at Sanya on Hainan Island, situated off the southern coast of China.
+Our hotel is across the road from the airport terminals.

 [Sanya is served by flights from all major Chinese gateway cities and also has some international flights.
 We can easily arrange a domestic flight into Sanya on request, even if you are not arranging your international flights through us.]

-Southwest China: Day 2 From Sanya, we head westwards to Jianfengling National Forest Park, a beautiful area in the mountains where we will stay for three nights.
+After a final morning in the Danzhou region, where we will focus on seeing the rare Pale-capped Pigeon, we will head south to Jianfengling National Forest Park, a beautiful area in the mountains where we will stay for three nights.

-This afternoon we will begin our exploration of Jianfengling.
+This afternoon, we will begin our exploration of Jianfengling.

-Southwest China: Days 3-4 The Jianfengling National Forest Park protects an extensive area of upland native forest in the interior of Hainan.
+The Jianfengling National Forest Park protects an extensive area of upland native forest in the interior of Hainan.

 When it was only a case of walking the trails at Jianfengling, one only had a fair chance of seeing the endemic Hainan Partridge and only a slim chance for the endemic Hainan Peacock-Pheasant.
-Nowadays, both species are regularly visiting feeding stations at photographic hides/blinds in the area and so we have excellent chances for amazing encounters with these two superb birds!
+Nowadays, both species are regularly visiting feeding stations at photographic hides/blinds in the area, and so we have excellent chances for amazing encounters with these two superb birds!

 Away from the hides, we will be looking in particular for the endemic Hainan Leaf Warbler and also Hainan (or Swinhoe’s) Laughingthrush, a distinctive island endemic form which has been proposed as a full species rather than a race of Black-throated Laughingthrush.